MahdiA98/MahdiA98/README.md

 # Hi there! 👋

-My name's Mahdi and I'm a Computer Science graduate from Middlesex University.
-I've undertaken courses such as Software Engineering & Data Structures, Object Orientated Programming and Advanced Web Development.
+My name's Mahdi and I'm a Computer Science graduate.
+I've undertaken courses such as Software Engineering & Data Structures, Object Orientated Programming and Advanced Web Development with Big Data.

 ## Skills & Experience
 * C++